ericbutler555/developer-career-paths/README.md

   - [React](https://reactjs.org/) - currently most popular, but requires lots of add-ons
   - [Vue](https://vuejs.org/) - leaner and many say is easier to learn
   - [Angular](https://angular.io/) (bleeds into back-end) - heavy but everything built-in
-  - [Svelte](https://svelte.dev/) - new and hot, but it's too soon to know if it'll stay relevant
+  - [Svelte](https://svelte.dev/) - new and trendy, but it's too soon to know if it'll stay relevant
   - **NOT** [AngularJS (v1)](https://angularjs.org/) - this is dead and you don't want to work on legacy projects that kept it
 - Languages:
-  - ES6 (what you're learning)
+  - ES6
-  - [TypeScript](https://www.typescriptlang.org/) (basically JS with extra steps, can be confusing but useful)
+  - [TypeScript](https://www.typescriptlang.org/) - basically JS with extra steps, can be confusing but useful
-  - JSX (a way to render HTML in JS)
+  - JSX - a way to render HTML in JS
   - probably lots more...
 - CSS abstractions:
   - *JavaScript people tend to dislike CSS so they've bent it to their own designs* 😉